20+ Maven Interview Questions and answers. You must prepare for 2021

 There are different predefined available goals.

-• Profiles, where the Development codebase has a dev profile and production, have a different profile
+• Profiles, differentiating the development codebase with a ‘dev’ profile and production with a distinct profile.

 // compile source code